 On April 5, 2012, we issued senior secured convertible debentures due April 5, 2014 in the original aggregate principal amount of \$11,702,128 and five-year warrants to purchase an aggregate of 3,343,465 shares of our common stock at an exercise price of \$1.80 per share in exchange for aggregate gross proceeds of \$11,000,000.
 The convertible debentures were issued with a 6% original issuance discount, bear interest at an annual rate of 8% and are convertible at any time into shares of common stock at an initial conversion price of \$1.75 per share.
-In converting the convertible debentures, investors shall receive a conversion premium equal to 8%, per annum, of the principal amount being converted.
-In addition, the investors may require us to redeem the convertible debentures after 18 months for 112% of the then outstanding principal amount, plus all accrued interest, and we may prepay the convertible debentures after six months for 112% of the then outstanding principal amount, plus all accrued interest.
+In converting the convertible debentures, investors shall receive a conversion premium equal to 8%, per annum, of the principal amount being converted, subject to a maximum premium of 12% for the term of the debentures.
+In addition, the investors may require us to redeem the convertible debentures after 18 months for 112% of the then outstanding principal amount, plus all accrued interest.
 In connection with this financing, we paid placement agent fees of \$848,750 and issued placement agents warrants to purchase 312,310 shares of common stock, with terms identical to the warrants issued to the investors.